spotts2010/global-stay-2/README.md

 - **My Alerts**:
   - **Purpose**: Notifications triggered by user-created alerts (e.g., price drops, availability for specific criteria).
+  - **Logic**: An alert must be "Active" for the AI to perform a daily search for matching deals.
+This continues until the alert is 'Paused' or 'Deleted'.
+When a match is found, a notification is created in the "View Notifications" table.
+The delivery method (Push, Email, In-App) depends on the user's notification settings.
   - **Actions**: Mark as Read, Delete, Flag as Important, View Listing.

 ## In Progress / Future Features